Splode/hackwild/_posts/2018-04-27-creating-a-command-line-application-with-nodejs.md

 $ npm i -S commander
 ```

 Next, we'll make two directories, `bin` and `lib`, to house our application logic.
 It's customary for the applications executable files, or _binaries_, to be held in the `bin` directory and the _libraries_ essential to the application execution in the `lib` directory.
-So, we'll also create an entrypoint, `index.js`, for our application in the `bin` directory.
+We'll also create an entry point, `index.js`, for our application in the `bin` directory.

 ```bash
 $ mkdir bin lib && touch bin/index.js